-YB: Before they started making the movie, I had lunch with Ryuhei Kitamura.
+YB: Last May, I had lunch with Ryuhei Kitamura.
 At that time, he told me Hedorah was his favorite monster.
-So you’d think Hedorah would be in it a lot more.
-I thought there was too much Varan (possibly Gigan – BH) in the movie, and it would have been better with more Hedorah.
+However, he thought a movie in which only Hedorah appears would bore the audience, so he had the idea to use 11 kaiju, including Varan [possibly Gigan], in the movie.
 But there were so many monsters coming at once that there was no message.
-The director is more famous for action films, and that’s why there’s a lot of action in the people scenes.
+The director is more famous for action films, and that’s why there’s a lot of action in it.
 I wish there was more of Hedorah in the film.

-Q: In elementary school on Fox, there used to be this anime show called Digimon.
+Q: In elementary school, on Fox, there used to be this anime show called Digimon.
 There was this one episode where a giant Digimon made of sludge attacked a disco just like Hedorah.
 I noticed in a lot of shows like Digimon and Pokemon, there have been homages or knockoffs of kaiju.
-I don’t think anyone I’ve ever talked to has picked up on that.
+I don’t think anyone that I’ve talked to has ever picked up on that.
 What do you think?

-YB: I’ve never seen this Digimon episode, so I don’t know if it’s a knockoff of Hedorah or not or if there‘s any influence from it.
-But it is possible that there are monsters out there who have been influenced by Hedorah.
+YB: I’ve never seen this Digimon episode, so I don’t know if it’s a knockoff of Hedorah or not.

 Q: You’re making a 3-D movie, and Tanaka said you’d never work in Godzilla again.
 But you are.
 So what do you have to say?